 Sigiriya The Ancient Rock Fortress - On day two, visit the UNESCO World Heritage site, Sigiriya Rock Fortress.

 This fortified garden city is a masterpiece of ancient urban planning, landscape architecture, construction technology, hydraulic engineering, and fine art, showcasing a unique harmony between nature and human creativity.
-These elements prove it was a well-planned city and palace in the 5th Century AD.
+It was a well-planned city and palace in the 5th Century AD.

 The Sigiriya rocky plain, formed from an extinct volcano’s magma, rises 200 meters above the surrounding forest.
-The site will amaze you with its blend of natural beauty and human ingenuity.
+The site impresses with its unique blend of nature and human imagination.

 The entrance fee for Sigiriya Rock Fortress is 30 USD per person.